av3nger/market-exporter/README.txt

 == Changelog ==

+= 0.0.5 =
+* NEW: Added support for the following currencies: RUB, UAH, USD and EUR.
+* CHANGED: Export up to 10 product images.
+* CHANGED: Use arrays for storing plugin options in DB instead of single values.
+Better for performance in the long run.
+* CHANGED: Items out of stock will not be exported.
+* CHANGED: Moved settings page to WooCommerce settings page under Products tab.
+* FIXED: Image export.

 = 0.0.4 =
 * NEW: Flat rate shipping support.
 Plugin first checks if local delivery is enabled.
 If not - get the price of flat rate shipping.
 * NEW: NAME and COMPANY fields are now customizable.